youngker/apparmor-wiki/AppArmorDelegation.md

 ## A real world example

 The sheriff deputizes Bob (a father) giving him the [authority](AppArmorDelegation#authority-privilege) to enforce the law while he is a deputy.
-Bob now has both the [authority](AppArmorDelegation#authority-privilege) of being a parent to his children and the [authority](AppArmorDelegation#authority-privilege) of a deputy, and Bob can has the [identity](AppArmorDelegation#identity) of Bob, Father and Deputy.
+Bob now has both the [authority](AppArmorDelegation#authority-privilege) of being a parent to his children and the [authority](AppArmorDelegation#authority-privilege) of a deputy.
+When Bob was deputized he retained the his [identity](AppArmorDelegation#identity) as Bob, and also that of Father and in addition gained not only authority of being a deputy to the sheriff but also the identify of being a deputy.

+The distinction between the identity of being a deputy and the authority in the example is subtle yet important.
+People may talk to Bob about a crime because he is a deputy but he might not have the authority to say release someone who was arrested from jail.
+In which he will deny the request or refer them to the sheriff who does have the authority.

 # Delegation (of [authority](AppArmorDelegation#authority-privilege)) in AppArmor